-The course resolution process will automatically assign related course components (labs and discussions).
-In order to maximize the number of ranked choices that a student receives, the system assigns all ranked courses first and then assigns related course components that best fit the student’s schedule.
+The resolution process will automatically assign related components (labs, discussions, screenings, etc.).
+In order to maximize the number of ranked choices that a student receives, the system assigns all ranked classes first and then assigns related components that fit the student’s schedule.
 Students may change course components online during the Add/Drop period if the desired section is open, or with consent if the section is closed.

 Will I be registered in courses that require consent of the instructor?

-Pre-Registration allows students to select and rank consent courses to help offering departments assess demand for classes.
-Even though a student may request and rank consent courses during this period, the student will not be registered for these courses until consent is obtained.
+Pre-registration allows students to select and rank consent classes to help offering departments assess demand for classes.
+Even though a student may request and rank consent classes during this period, resolution will not register students in classes that require consent.
 Students may obtain consent from the instructor beginning the Wednesday after the quarter ends using a Consent Form available on the Add/Drop site.
-If the instructor uses a paper consent form, return the signed form to the Registrar’s Office, Press Building, 1427 E. 60th Street, for processing after the quarter begins.
+If the instructor uses a paper consent form, return the signed form to the Registrar’s Office, Press Building, 1427 E. 60th Street, for processing after the quarter begins or email to firstname.lastname@example.org.
 NOTE: Consent forms for Autumn quarter courses will not be available until the Wednesday after the Summer quarter ends.

 Will I be registered in courses that have prerequisites?

-Pre-Registration allows students to select and rank courses with prerequisites to help offering departments assess demand for classes.
-Even though a student may request and rank courses that have prerequisites during this period, registration will not occur for these courses unless there is space available in the class and the student meets the prerequisite requirements.
+Pre-registration allows students to select and rank classes with prerequisites to help offering departments assess demand for classes.
+Even though a student may request and rank classes that have prerequisites, resolution will not register students who do not meet the specified prerequisites.

 Where can I find course capacity or enrollment figures for a particular course?

-The total seats allocated to each section, and the total number of students enrolled, are shown in the details page of each course.
-Cross-listed courses may have seats reserved for both College and Graduate students.
+The total seats allocated to each section, and the total number of students registered, are shown in the details page of each class.
+Cross-listed classes may have seats reserved for both College and Graduate students.
 Once the reserved seat limit for College students has been reached, consent is required.

 What if I get into a section of a course that causes a schedule conflict?